decentraland/adr/docs/ADR-14-l1-l2-governance-smart-contracts-architecture.md

   - We should wait to see the release from Aragon (govern with snapshot) to evaluate possibilities, there is not much we can do to make L1 voting cheaper.

-  - There are alternatives for frequent voting (i.e. collections) using a group with privilages in L2 (committee).
+  - There are alternatives for frequent voting (i.e. collections) using a group with privileges in L2 (committee).

   - Unfrequent voting (like marketplace fees and committee members changes) can be kept in L1, while frequent voting (collection moderation) can happen in L2.